Parson speaks to priorities on colleges, infrastructure

 North Central is expected to partner closely with Missouri Western State University toward these ends.
 As it develops its Andrew County expansion campus and prepares to take over adult education at the Hillyard Technical Center, it will be among the largest education agencies in the area, comparable to MWSU, Northwest Missouri State University and the St. Joseph School District.

-Hegeman referred to how NCMC aims to house most of its health sciences education in his hometown, while leveraging the mechanical learning laboratories at the tech center.
+Hegeman referred to how NCMC aims to house most of its health sciences education in his home county, while leveraging the mechanical learning laboratories at the tech center.
 These all will be part of a greater institutional whole, and will not provoke internal competition for resources, he said.

 “And we have supported these colleges and increased that support,” Hegeman said.
 “In this year’s budget, we increased their core funding by $10 million across the state.
 We continue to work with businesses and provide what many of our business leaders need.”